cforsythe10/Boldly/backend/elixir/boldly/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

+## Makefile ##

+`PLEASE` do not run anything aside from the following commands unless you know what you're doing (these commands should be prefaced with the word `make` from the command line).

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## Learn more